East Cote Blanche Bay

 Location.
-29° 34.466′ N, 91° 32.268′ W. Marker is in Burns, Louisiana, in Saint Mary Parish.
+29° 34.466′ N, 91° 32.268′ W. Marker is in Burns, Louisiana, in St. Mary Parish.
 Marker is on Burns Point Lane 0.3 miles north of State Highway 317, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Centerville LA 70522, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 5 other markers are within 16 miles of this marker, measured as the crow flies.
-Bayou Teche (approx. 12½ miles away); a different marker also named Bayou Teche (approx. 12½ miles away); Battle Of Bisland (approx. 13.3 miles away); Murphy James Foster (approx. 14.2 miles away); Williams Memorial Airport (approx. 15.4 miles away).
+At least 7 other markers are within 16 miles of this marker, measured as the crow flies.
+Bayou Teche (approx. 12½ miles away); a different marker also named Bayou Teche (approx. 12½ miles away); Cypress Trees (approx. 12.6 miles away); Swamps on the Cusp of Change (approx. 12.6 miles away); Battle Of Bisland

 More about this marker.
 Located inside the Burns Point Park.
 Fee recommended, not required.